 • Approval would not normally be given if the travel to or from home-based respite would involve deviation from the approved route.

 Contractors, drivers and bus aides must fulfil their duties and conduct themselves in accordance with applicable laws, regulations, codes, relevant guidelines and the terms of the service contract.
-Any person who wishes to make a formal complaint about the conduct of a contractor, driver, bus aide or any other person involved in providing school bus transport assistance should advise SBS in writing.
+Any person who wishes to make a formal complaint about the conduct of a contractor, driver, bus aide or any other person involved in providing school bus transport assistance should advise School Bus Services in writing.
+Details on this process can be found in the Student Transport Assistance Policy.

-Contractors transporting students to education support facilities must include information in their safety management plan describing any relevant medical conditions the student may have.
-This information must be contained in a ‘care plan’ which is appropriate to the particular student travelling on the vehicle and must cover, at least, the following:
+Contractors transporting students to education support school or centre must include information in their safety management plan describing any relevant medical conditions the student may have.
+This information must be contained in a care plan which is appropriate to the particular student travelling on the bus and must provide, if applicable, the following:

 • A basic description of the medical condition of each student.